ritviksahajpal/octvi/README.md

 # Updates

+## New in Version 2.1.0

+Support has been added for the product MOD09A1, along with Normalized Difference Water Index for that product.

 ## New in Version 2.0.4

 A bug in the `octviconfig` console script has been fixed.
 Setting a personal NASA app key is now possible.